Inseason Alaska Commercial Salmon Summary

 Yakutat Area Set Gillnet Fishery

-The Alsek River, Dangerous River, Situk-Ahrnklin Inlet, Yakutat Bay, Manby Outside Waters, Manby Inside Waters and the remainder of the district were opened for commercial fishing during statistical week 26.
+The Alsek River, Dangerous River, Situk-Ahrnklin Inlet, Yakutat Bay, Manby Outside Waters, Manby Inside Waters and the remainder of the Yakutat district, and the Yakataga District were open including Kaliakh River, Tsiu River and Seal River for commercial fishing during Statistical Week 37.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.